waldiez/waldiez/README.md

 #### Using Waldiez Studio

-If you installed waldiez with the studio extra, you can launch a FastAPI server that will allow you to create and run waldiez flows.
+If you installed waldiez with the studio extra, you can launch the bundled FastAPI app that will allow you to create and run waldiez flows.

 To see the available options, you can run: